Yoinami/getting-oauth-token-for-gemini/README.md

 ## Prerequisites

-List the tools, libraries, and versions required to run the code.
+List of tools, libraries, and versions required to run the code.

 - Python 3.x
-- Required libraries: `example-library`, `another-library`
+- Required libraries: `google-auth`, `google-auth-oauthlib`, `google-generative-ai`

 ---